scc311/jgroups-base-image/TUTORIAL.md

 > Visual Studio Code is perhaps the most popular editor used by the class, so this section is relevant to just that.
 If you use another editor, it is up to you to find out how to perform a like action.

-When programming with JGroups, you editor will likely not be able to find any references to JGroups via the language server (the part of the editor that helps correct you and place red underlines when it thinks you've not done something correctly).
+When programming with JGroups, your editor will likely not be able to find any references to JGroups via the language server (the part of the editor that helps correct you and place red underlines when it thinks you've not done something correctly).
 If you want to fix this, you can do so with by adding the `.jar` to your project's list of referenced libraries.
 The `gif` below shows this process for the latest VS Code as of Nov 2021:

 ![reference jgroups](./.assets/jgroups-reference.gif)